MALP

 MAL*P

 Send a probe through before you send the team.
-Track local development progress for a path using .malp/NOTES.txt (working context) and .malp/SUMMARY.txt (concise overview).
+Track local development progress for a path using .malp/NOTES.txt (the main working file), .malp/SUMMARY.txt (a very short overview), and optional .malp/FOB.txt (the current forward operating base).

 Like its Stargate namesake, a .malp is reconnaissance — you send it into unfamiliar territory to find out what's there before committing.
 SUMMARY.txt is the telemetry; NOTES.txt is the Kino footage.